-Creating a lot of different ways for users to navigate your website ensures better usability and a more pleasant user experience for them.
+Creating many different ways for users to navigate your website ensures better usability and a more pleasant user experience.

-Without content no website is complete.
-Great design can be attractive but it is the content that will help you sell your business to the target audience.
+Without content, no website is complete.
+Great design can be attractive, but the content will help you sell your business to the target audience.
 The content-focused layout is not only pleasing to the eyes, it enables users to digest your content easily.
-The more content users digest, the more they know about you and trust you, the more leads you get.
+The more content users digest, the more they know and trust you, and the more leads you get.

 A UX design based on best practices will always consider the text first.
 Select the right typography for your niche and create UX around content.

 Highlight important parts of your content to break the text line and make your writing more interesting.